On the convergence of dynamic implementations of Hamiltonian Monte Carlo and No U-Turn Samplers: Ergodicity

 \section{Ergodicity}

 The purpose of this section is to establish ergodicity of the NUTS sampler defined in the previous section.
-To this end, we consider three explicitly verifiable conditions under which the ergodicity can be shown: one concerns the step size $h > 0$ of the integrator (\Cref{hyp:lipschitz_hard}($h$)), one restricts to real analytic potentials $U$ (\Cref{hyp:analytic_potential}) and assumes that its Hessian vanishes at infinity, and the last one assumes $\pi$ is a Gaussian distribution (\Cref{hyp:pure_gaussian}).
+To this end, we consider three explicitly verifiable conditions, each of which guarantees ergodicity: one concerns the step size $h > 0$ and maximum number of leapfrog steps $\Kmax$ (\Cref{hyp:lipschitz_hard}($h, \Kmax$)), one restricts to real analytic potentials $U$ and assumes that its Hessian vanishes at infinity (\Cref{hyp:analytic_potential}), and the last one assumes $\pi$ is a Gaussian distribution (\Cref{hyp:pure_gaussian}).